NOTICE FOR PATIENT INFORMATION

-Requests for access or correction must be in writing and directed to the practice Privacy Officer, Mrs. Janette Parker.
+Requests for access or correction must be in writing and directed to the practice Privacy Officer, Noah Gray.
 If you have any questions, the Privacy Officer can be contacted during business hours at the practice – tel: 0352 216 610.

 The practice may charge for access to or copies of health records.